johncoleman83/C/README.md

 ## Synopsis ##

 This repo has examples of solutions from the tutorials and exercises from The C Programming Language by: Brian Kernighan and Dennis Ritchie.
-It has been compiled as prep-work by incoming students for Holberton School, San Francisco Students.
+It has been compiled as prep-work by incoming students for Bootcamp School, San Francisco Students.
 The exercise solutions are formatted with initials and exercise number (ex. abc_ex_1_5).

 ## Motivation ##